The ultimate pro-sleeper cheat sheet

 In 2009, the National Highway Traffic Safety Administration reported that sleepy drivers are responsible for the most single car crashes – even more than alcohol.
 What’s downright sobering though is that even one sleep deprived night can impair your driving, mimicking the effects of an alcoholic drink.

 Just as sleep repairs muscle tissue, it also cleans out the synapses in your brain.
 Sleep facilitates the processing of memories, moving the important ones to storage and discarding the ones you won’t need tomorrow.
-Without sleep, your memories all stay in the short term retrieval area and learning complex skills becomes nearly impossible.
+Without sleep, your memories all stay in the short term retrieval area and learning complex skills become nearly impossible.
 So in essence, that 8-hour void of doing nothing other than sleep actually makes you smarter.

 The relationship between sleep and depressive illness is complex – depression may cause sleep problems and sleep problems may cause or contribute to depressive disorders.
 But the evidence is clear: people with insomnia have a ten-fold risk of developing depression compared with those who sleep well, according to the National Sleep Foundation.

 Ever notice how creativity ebbs and flows during the day?
 Depending on whether you’re a night hawk or early bird, you’ll enjoy spurts of creativity throughout the day – when your brain is most awake and energized.
 Without sleep, your brain lacks the fuel it needs to get into that creative zone.
 All work and no play make Jack a dull boy – without sleep, he’s really a drag.

 Now you know the amazing benefits of a good night’s sleep.
 Who’s tucking in early tonight?